Nhanderu/ipe/README.md

   - [ ] `-A` to don't get dotfiles
   - [x] Tree view
   - [x] Separator of columns in long view
+  - [ ] Flag to specify maximum depth of recursion
+  - [ ] Flag to sort by an column/field
 - [ ] Define colors
 - [ ] Add [Git integration][3]
   - [ ] Ignore "Git ignored" files by default